diffblue/gitlab/doc/development/database/dbcheck-migrations-job.md

 ### Schema dump comparison fails after rollback

-This often happens if your working branch is behind the target branch.
-Here is a real life
+This failure often happens if your working branch is behind the target branch.
-scenario:
+A real scenario:

 ```mermaid
 graph LR